-Floods are more likely to occur than fires in many parts of the country, yet fewer homeowners are protected.
+Floods are more likely to occur than fires in many parts of the country, yet fewer homeowners are protected from floods.
 Your standard homeowner policy does not cover flood damage.
 Your home may not be in a high-risk flood region but could still be affected by rising water levels due to a hurricane or a severe storm.

 Flood Insurance Coverage is designed to cover your structure and personal possessions up to separate selected coverage amounts.
 Flood insurance can be purchased by homeowners and renters to protect their belongings.
 AFI writes flood insurance policies through Wright Flood, which is the largest insurance company providing flood insurance for the National Flood Insurance Program (NFIP) through FEMA.

 AFI's licensed agents can work with you to determine the proper flood coverage to protect you and your home.
 For more information, call an AFI agent toll-free at 800-495-8232 or get a quote now online.

 Flood insurance covers direct physical loss caused by "flood."
 In simple terms, a flood is an excess of water on land that is normally dry.
 Here's the official definition used by the National Flood Insurance Program:

 A flood is "A general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties (at least one of which is your property) from:

 - Overflow of inland or tidal waters;

 - Unusual and rapid accumulation or runoff of surface waters from any source;